famorcam/portuguese-banking-lab-oop/README.md

 The final step of each function is to execute code that satisfies either finding the mean, median, or standard deviation; dependent on each part of the project.

 The most vital tool for this project was debugging.
-I primarily used a print() statement to check if the changes I made led me one step closer to the end goal.
+I primarily used print() statements to check if the changes I made led me one step closer to the end goal.

 The most challenging aspect for me was figuring out how to make my code less verbose.